critbyte/critbyteUI/README.md

 critbytUI mimics the feel of most cmd lines and terminals.
 When alt-tabing or windowing over to and frow from cmd to atom, do it with less of a sudden flash!

+critbyteUI is ment to be used with code minimap, which is a plugin for atom that adds a more informative scroll bar.
+If you choose to not use minimap, just go to file>stylesheet>styles.less and change the scrollbar width at the bottom on the file.

+critbyteUI is completely free!